dhansel/VDrive/README.md

 # Virtual disk drive (VDrive) library

-This library fairly easily provides access to Commodore disk images (D64, D71, D71, G64, G71) for projects using SDFat in the Arduino environment.
+This library provides fairly simple access to Commodore disk images (D64, D71, D71, G64, G71) for C++ projects using SDFat in the Arduino environment.

 ## Credits